beakerbrowser/beakerbrowser.com/_docs/guides/confidential-sharing.md

 The connection is encrypted, but the files themselves are not.
 Once received, they are visible in plaintext.
-If somebody is given the URL to your site, they will be able to access the site's files.
+If somebody has the URL to your site, they will be able to access the site's files.

 **Q: Am I anonymous on the network?**